Reanimated Lavender Granola Switchblade Nun rides again.

 Word Garden Word List--Across the River and into the Trees

-Hello my little Venetians, and pardon me for being a little bit late in getting this posted.
-In the breakneck pandemonium that is (not) my daily life, I got busy and forgot.
+Hello my little Venetians, and pardon me for being a little bit early in getting this posted.
+In the breakneck pandemonium that is (not) my daily life, I got it twisted and thought it was Sunday when it was only Saturday.
 Oopsy.
-But I am here now!
+No matter!
 Our source this week is a novel that I just finished yesterday, Across the River and into the Trees by Ernest Hemingway.
 Those who know me know that I love Papa, both the author and my own papa, who loved Hemingway and passed that on to me.
 I love his concise style.

 I have already read up most of his more celebrated works, and so I picked this one to read.
 Published in 1950 when Hemingway was past his glory days and writing narrators who were basically himself, I was disappointed in this one.
 Set in Venice, it's about the love affair of a 50-year-old colonel and a 19-year-old young woman.
 If that weren't cringe enough, he calls her "Daughter" and they spend most of their time with him telling her war stories and her being fascinated.
 And of course, the colonel drinks any time he is awake and possibly in his sleep as well.
 He is dying and that lends a bittersweet air to the tale, but that wasn't enough to make it believable or moving, in my view.
 I will say that, despite his talents having rusted, he is still Hemingway, and his writing, despite uncharacteristic lapses, is still wonderful in places.
 I don't recommend this book, but it's fine as a source for our List, and I am glad to have read it, even though I didn't enjoy the reading of it that much, if that makes sense.
 (There is also a beginning and ending section about a duck hunt, in which the narrator uses a hen tied to a string so that she will call and lure the ducks overhead to come in and be shot.
 All Renata, the love interest in this book, ever does is adore her older lover, and his destruction is entirely self-inflicted, but it does not surprise me that Hemingway at his worst would use this device.)